-- 1.1 This housing land supply statement sets out North Norfolk District Council's residential land supply position as at 31 March 2019.
-It compares the current requirement for new homes in the District with the deliverable supply to establish the number of years of supply that are available. - 1.2 The National Planning Policy Framework (NPPF) seeks to ensure that the planning system delivers a flexible, responsive supply of housing development land to meet all identified objectively assessed needs.
+- 1.1 This housing land supply statement sets out North Norfolk District Council's residential land supply position as at 31 March 2020.
+It compares the current requirement for new homes in the District with the supply to establish the number of years of supply that are deliverable. - 1.2 The National Planning Policy Framework (NPPF) seeks to ensure that the planning system delivers a flexible, responsive supply of housing development land to meet all identified objectively assessed needs.
 It requires that Local Planning Authorities identify, in their Local Plans and via the grant of planning permissions, sufficient specific deliverable sites to provide for the next five years of their housing requirement.
 As part of this, the national Planning Practice Guidance (PPG) advises that such assessments should be carried out annually, be based on up to date and sound evidence, taking into account the anticipated need and demand for new housing and consideration of the factors that are likely to influence future delivery rates.
-Assessments should be realistic and be made publicly available. - 1.3 During 2018 a new National Planning Policy Framework was published which included the introduction of a revised approach to establishing how many homes might be required in the future.
-This was supported by the introduction of a new Housing Delivery Test (HDT) designed to ensure that Local Authorities plan to deliver sufficient homes. - 1.4 This statement takes full account of the revised NPPF, the new standard national methodology for establishing housing requirements, and the results of the first Housing Delivery Test and explains the Council's methodology for calculating the housing requirement and assessing and comparing this with the deliverable supply.
-It provides details of all of the sites where it is considered there is a realistic prospect of development over the next five-year period.
-It answers the following questions: - What is the five-year housing land requirement? - How much deliverable housing land is there in North Norfolk including details of individual sites? - How many years of deliverable housing land supply exist? - 1.5 In establishing how many homes are likely to be required in the future the Council has resolved not to follow the standard methodology contained in national guidance.
-The reasons for this and the alternative approach taken are explained in this statement and an associated Strategic Housing Market Assessment 2019 which is separately published on the Council's web site.
+Assessments should be realistic and be made publicly available. - 1.3 The National Planning Policy Framework requires the use of a national standard methodology to establish how many new homes are likely to be required and includes a Housing Delivery Test (HDT) to ensure that Local Authorities are delivering sufficient homes.
+National advice is clear that departures from this standard approach should only occur if there are exceptional local circumstances which are justified by robust evidence.
+Government has indicated that the standard approach will be reviewed shortly.
+The Council will keep this issue under review. - 1.4 In preparing this statement the Council has resolved not to follow the national standard methodology.
+The reasons for this are outlined in this statement and associated documents published separately by the Council.
+This statement provides details of all of the sites where it is considered there is a realistic prospect of development over the next five-year period (Appendix A).
+It answers the following questions: - What is the five-year housing land requirement and how has this been calculated? - How much deliverable housing land is there in North Norfolk including details of individual sites? - How many years of deliverable housing land supply exist? - 1.5 This year has seen exceptional circumstances, due to the Covid-19 pandemic, which will slow the delivery of dwellings during 2020-2021.
+Government is consulting on proposals to make changes to the planning system, to help the economy recover from the impacts of the pandemic.
+This includes further changes to the standard methodology, the requirements of the Housing Delivery test, and measures to incentivize the delivery of homes.
+As these changes are subject to on-going consultation they have not been reflected in this Assessment